aperturerobotics/protobuf-project/README.md

-## genproto template
+## protobuf-project template

-This is a project template for projects using protobuf.
+This is a repository template for projects using protobuf.

 Uses a Makefile to download tools to ./hack/bin.